simonescaccia/Autonomous-Dog-Feeder/README.md

 Time:

 - about 400 milliseconds to sample the weight on the load cell, compute the consumption and send an MQTT message to the MQTT bridge.
-- about y milliseconds to propagate an MQTT message to the MQTT bridge.
+- about 300 milliseconds to propagate an MQTT message to the MQTT bridge through WiFi.
+It depends on the WiFi protocol and on the distance between the board and the MQTT bridge.
+In the prototype is used an Heltec wifi-lora-32-v3, which has as WiFi protocols 802.11 b/g/n, up to 150Mbps.
-- about z milliseconds to store the data in the DynamoDB table
+- about 100 milliseconds to store the data in the DynamoDB table.
-- about u milliseconds to compute the lambda function to query the DynamoDB table and return the web page, in which s milliseconds to aggregate the data
+- about 400 milliseconds to compute the lambda function, to query the DynamoDB table and return the web page, in which 100 milliseconds to aggregate the data.
-- total time: v milliseconds
+- total time: 1.2 seconds.

 Volume: